-Our model could also be coherent with SOFDMA (Scalable Orthogonal Frequency Division Multiple Access) cellular networks (i.e. WiMAX, 3GPP-LTE), where the bandwidth of the system is scalable [14].
+Our model could be coherent with SOFDMA (Scalable Orthogonal Frequency Division Multiple Access) cellular networks (i.e. WiMAX, 3GPP-LTE), where the bandwidth of the system is scalable [13].
 In these systems the operator has indeed an additional flexibility in resource allocation through the possibility of scaling the bandwidth.

-2.2.
-Traffic
+B. Traffic